genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/01_training-content-day1.md

 ```
 :::tip
-If you want to add application specific definitions, use ..\server\jvm\alpha-config\src\main\resources\cfg\alpha-system-definition.kts
+If you had to add application specific definitions, like an API_KEY for example, you'd have to edit ..\server\jvm\alpha-config\src\main\resources\cfg\alpha-system-definition.kts
 :::

 Finally, you can build the server.